formax

 Development

-In version 1.x developing with formax is kind of a rudimentary task only supported by a simple script editform.
-Version 1 first attention applys to user experience and documentation.
+In version 2.x developing with formax is kind of a rudimentary task only supported by a simple script editform.
+Version 2 first attention applys to user experience and documentation.
 Anything beyond layout editing and field properties has to be done by editing the .inp file and needs knowledge from the source code or adapted experience from Oracle Forms jobs.
-Since 1.x can only handle one block, table and page this is not a big deal anyway.
 Follow the “Getting started” instruction in the README first to get the basic idea for development quickly.

 Page layout